bravhelo/bravhelo/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
 I'm a 20 years old Brazilian computer science student at UEM.
 My pronouns are **she/they**, and I speak Brazilian Portuguese and English.
-You can reach me on most social medias @bravhelo (though I share all the worst memes)

 I've been passionate about computers ever since I can remember, and I love to learn new things — I started playing around with C and Linux when I was in highschool.
 Lately I've been interested in artificial intelligence and data science.
 My professional goal is to specialize in a field I love (it's very hard to pick just one) and help to build and better tools for people to work with.